feeltheajf/saml/README.md

 ## Security Issues

 Please do not report security issues in the issue tracker.
-Rather, please contact me directly at ross@kndr.org ([PGP Key `78B6038B3B9DFB88`](https://keybase.io/crewjam)).
-If your issue is *not* a security issue, please use the issue tracker so other contributors can help.
+Rather, please contact me directly at [feeltheajf@gmail.com](mailto:feeltheajf@gmail.com).
+If your issue is _not_ a security issue, please use the issue tracker so other contributors can help.

+## Thanks

+Special thanks to Ross Kinder ([@crewjam](https://github.com/crewjam)), developer of the original [crewjam/saml](https://github.com/crewjam/saml) library.